Terms of Engagement and Client Information

 The New Zealand Law Society maintains the Lawyers Fidelity Fund to provide additional protection for clients against theft by lawyers.
 Claims are limited to $100,000.00.
 The Fidelity Funds will generally not cover the loss of any money that a lawyer is instructed to invest for the client.

 If you have concerns about the way in which your legal work has been handled please contact our principal, Richard Middleton.
-In the unlikely event that we are unable to resolve the matter with you, the matter may be taken to the Law Society complaints service whose contact details are:
+In the unlikely event that we are unable to resolve the matter with you, the matter may be taken to the Law Society complaints service by calling 0800 261 801.

 7. Client Care and Service Information